samhanrahan16/Samstack/README.md

 A stacking code based on Marco Viero's simstack code.
 It is a simplifed and more user friendly version developed in Python.

 The samstack class will run stacking of a single catalog on several different skymaps.
 It will produce files of the stacked fluxes and images of 'stacked galaxy'.
-It also contains an SED fitter for analysis of the stacked fluxes.
+It also contains a SED fitter for analysis of the stacked fluxes.

 # Setup
 Ensure the following repositories are installed:
+* Python 2
 * numpy
 * scipy
 * matplotlib